frontity/docs/docs/README.md

 ## **Why WordPress and React?**

-At time of writing (April 2020), WordPress powers [35% of all the websites](https://w3techs.com/technologies/details/cm-wordpress) on the Internet.
+As at time of writing (April 2020), WordPress powers [35% of all the websites](https://w3techs.com/technologies/details/cm-wordpress) on the Internet.
 Its **market share** has been growing over the last few years and it shows no sign of slowing down.

 ![](https://w3techs.com/diagram/history_technology/cm-wordpress)